higherkindness/mu-scala/docs/src/main/tut/idl-generation.md

 [comment]: # (End Replace)

-Note that the plugin is only available for Scala 2.12, and currently only generates Protobuf `.proto` files.
-Avro IDL support is under consideration for development.
+Note that the plugin is only available for Scala 2.12.

 ### Plugin Settings

 There are a couple key settings that can be configured according to various needs:

 * **`sourceDir`**: the Scala source directory, where your [frees-rpc] definitions are placed.
 By default: `baseDirectory.value / "src" / "main" / "scala"`.
-* **`targetDir`**: The IDL target directory, where the `idlGen` task will write the IDL files in subdirectories such as `proto` for Protobuf, based on [frees-rpc] service definitions.
+* **`targetDir`**: The IDL target directory, where the `idlGen` task will write the IDL files in subdirectories such as `proto` for Protobuf and `avro` for Avro, based on [frees-rpc] service definitions.
 By default: `baseDirectory.value / "src" / "main" / "resources"`.

-Directories must exist; otherwise, the `idlGen` task will fail.
+Base directories must exist, otherwise, the `idlGen` task will fail.
+Subdirectories will be created upon generation.

 ### Generation with idlGen